ziaxdk/zlapser/readme.md

 	$ sudo /etc/init.d/networking reload
 	$ sudo ifup wlan0

-A blue diode started to flash om the adapter, and you should be able to connect with an iPad or something that supports ad-hoc netowkr (not Android on stock rom).
+A blue diode started to flash om the adapter, and you should be able to connect with an iPad or something that supports ad-hoc network (not Android on stock rom).
 You'll need to root the device), and use settings like this:

 	IP: 10.10.10.131
 	Netmask: 255.255.255.128